SharathPROG/Matplotlib/README.md

 Let's try some basic coding with Pandas Dataframe.

-First, you need to import NumPy and load pandas.
+First, you need to the relevant packages.
+Import NumPy and load pandas with this code:
 ```
 import numpy as np
 import pandas as pd